Dan Hawkins (American football)

-Danny Clarence Hawkins (born November 10, 1960) is an American football coach at UC Davis.
-A former player and sportscaster, he served as the head football coach at Willamette University (1993–1997), Boise State University (2001–2005), and the University of Colorado (2006–2010), compiling a career college football record of 112–61–1.
+Danny Clarence Hawkins (born November 10, 1960) is an American football coach.
+He served as the head football coach at Willamette University from 1993 to 1997, Boise State University from 2001 to 2005, University of Colorado Boulder from 2006 to 2010, and the University of California, Davis from 2017 to 2023, compiling a career college football head coaching record of 156–92–1.
 Hawkins was the head coach of the Montreal Alouettes of the Canadian Football League (CFL) for five games in 2013 before he was fired mid-season.
-Between 2011 and 2016, he served as a college football analyst for ESPN.
-He has served as head coach for UC Davis since the beginning of the 2017 season.
+Between 2011 and 2016, he worked as a college football analyst for ESPN.

 Education and early positions

 Danny Clarence Hawkins grew up in Bieber, California, in the northeast corner of the state.